Office de Radiodiffusion-Télévision du Mali: History

+As of 1996, the sole ORTM channel broadcast for five hours on weekdays and twelve on weekends.
+Independent newspapers had 5-10 minute segments showing their headlines and using them as a debate segment.
+Broadcasts started and ended with a collage of Malian footage over the national anthem.

 ORTM was seized by National Committee for the Restoration of Democracy and State (CNRDR) forces on 21 March 2012 as part of the 2012 Malian coup d'état.
 A thousand-person protest was held on 26 March, chanting "Down with Sanogo" and "Liberate the ORTM".

 Current output

 In 2002, ORTM had 35 local radio and/or television broadcast points or repeaters, with TV/radio broadcast points in all eight Regions of Mali.
 From its headquarters in Bamako, ORTM produces two radio networks (RTM and Chiffre II), a national television network (RTM), and directs the work of a number of regional RTM radio stations.